Negative Ties Highlight Hidden Extremes in Social Media Polarization: Results and Discussion

 \subsubsection{Ideological Mapping in Broad Politics}

-After finding that negative ties allow us to uniquely find pro-Russia outlets, we looked at the embeddings of news outlets on the user-outlet network generated from stories in the ``Broad Politics'' topic, which is a macro-topic incorporating stories about Spanish politics.
+After finding that negative ties allow us to uniquely find pro-Russia outlets, we looked at the embeddings of news outlets on the \textit{user-to-news outlet} network generated from stories in the ``Broad Politics'' topic, which is a macro-topic incorporating stories about Spanish politics.
 We find a high Pearson correlation (76\%) between the embeddings generated by CA and SHEEP (Fig.~\ref{fig:domains}B).
-The results are also highly correlated with the ideology retrieved from Twitter (Figures~\ref{fig:domains}B-I and B-II).
+The results are also highly correlated (86.6\% for SHEEP and 73.1\% for CA) with the ideology retrieved from Twitter (Figures~\ref{fig:domains}B-I and B-II).

-These results suggest that when applied to the broad politics topic, both methods produce results that align with the left-right political spectrum, but the embeddings describe something different when applied to a specific issue such as the Russia-Ukraine conflict.
+These results suggest that when applied to the broad politics topic, both methods produce results that align with the left-right political spectrum, but on the Russia–Ukraine War, the embeddings diverge, reflecting issue-specific dimensions that are captured by negative ties.